 Acquired by Google

-I am available for iOS, design, and product consulting.
+I am available for iOS (proof of concept only), design, and product consulting.

 Below is an overview of what I’ve built.

 I joined the about.me team following the acquisition of Wefollow.
 Working with Tony Conrad, Ryan Freitas, and more great minds, I entirely revamped the search product.
 About.me has a wealth of data -- users spend a good amount of time describing themselves, complimenting, and creating collections – all valuable data to use when searching for someone interested in something obscure, like “Falconry”.
 I modeled this data into a custom graph database, then put the search product on top of that database with a new UI.
 This allowed us to rank results on level of interest.